toddledev/documentation/docs/11-formulas/02-working-with-formulas/index.md

 ---

 # Working with formulas
-Discover how to effectively work with formulas to manipulate data and streamline logic in toddle.
+Discover how to effectively work with formulas to manipulate data and streamline logic in Nordcraft.

 ## Create a formula
 ::: danger
 image for create a formula
 :::

-To create a new formula in toddle:
+To create a new formula in Nordcraft:
 1. Navigate to the [data panel](/the-editor/data-panel) with no element selected
 2. Click the [kbd]+[kbd] button in the **Formulas** section
 3. Enter a name for your formula